 Bulk vending machines

 Bulk vending machines typically sell bulk goods, like loose candy, stickers, rubber balls, and toys (often in a circular plastic globe).

 Food and beverage vending machines

-These speciality items can include warm beverages, tobacco products, hygiene and laundry products as well as beauty products like lipstick and blush powders and electronics.
+These specialty items can include warm beverages, tobacco products, hygiene, and laundry products, as well as beauty products and electronics.

-A hybrid type of vending machine is a gaming vending machine that gives out stuffed animals, for example, you may have seen those vending machines where you play a game and have the ability to win a stuffed animal if you can grab it with a hook.
-You can find many of these in malls or rest stops.
+A hybrid type of vending machine is a gaming vending machine that gives out stuffed animals.
+For example, you may have seen vending machines where you can win a stuffed animal if you can grab it with a hook.

 7. Getting your vending machines